Melrose Place: Home media

 CBS Home Entertainment (distributed by Paramount) have released all seasons of Melrose Place on DVD in Region 1.

 The series has also been released on DVD in Region 2 and 4 by Paramount Home Entertainment.

 Due to music licensing issues, most of the original music has been replaced on these DVD releases, and some episodes are edited from their original broadcast versions.

+The soundtrack "Melrose Place" containing 11 tracks was released in 1994 on Giant records; in 1998 "Melrose Place Jazz" containing 16 tracks was released by Windham Hill Jazz.